Focus Strength: Get Known For Your Talent

 3. Fresh Application Ideas

-Career Branding When Focus Is Your Strength
+Career Branding For The Focus Strength

 You probably already have a reputation for what you know.
 Think about your personal resume, CV, or your LinkedIn profile, I bet it's full of “the what,” which are things like job titles, skills, knowledge, expertise, or the degree you earned.
 What’s missing is usually "the how,” and this is where your StrengthsFinder talent themes live.